WoltjenLab/MHcut/README.md

 - *inDelphiFreqmESC*,*inDelphiFreqU2OS*,*inDelphiFreqHEK293*,*inDelphiFreqHCT116*,*inDelphiFreqK562*: the frequency predicted by inDelphi for this exact deletion.
 - *inDelphiFreqMean*: the average frequency predicted by inDelphi for this exact deletion across the different cell types.

-### The "cartoon" file
+## The "cartoon" file

 Named `PREFIX-cartoons.tsv`, the "cartoon" file has one paragraph per variant with:

 1. The corresponding line from the "variant" file (e.g. MH metrics, PAM found or not).
 1. The location of the micro-homology. `|` means a match, `x` a mismatch.
-1. The sequence of the flanks and variant. `-` to stress the variant's limits.
-Eventually `...` is the middle part of a large variant that is not shown for clarity purpose.
+1. The sequence of the flanks and variant. `-` marks the limit of the variant.
+Eventually `...` marks the middle part of a large variant that is not shown for clarity purpose.
 1. The location of valid PAM cuts. `\` and `/` depending on the strand of the PAM motif. `X` means there are cuts on each side of the base in opposite strand.
-1. A list of valid protospacers if any.

 For example, a 3 bases perfect MH with 3 valid PAM cuts: